 Try it: Pick an aspect of another writer’s process that you find fascinating and give it a try with your current project.
 See what this opens up for you.
 You may not keep the technique around long-term, but who knows what it might jump-start!

 Enlist a friend.

 It is so helpful to have a friend who you trust to read and encourage your work.
 Note the word encourage.
 This friend may or may not also be your critique partner, but the key to this tool is ENCOURAGEMENT.
 Ask for this friend to share with you what they love about the piece you’re having hard time with: what do they want to hear more about, what gets their pulse going as they read?
 When you’re stuck and struggling with perfectionist tendencies, criticism rarely helps.
 Encouragement, however, does.
-If you don’t have a friend you feel comfortable sharing your goals and process with, consider hiring a writing coach.
-The right coach will gently hold your feet to the fire and help you figure out ways past your own road blocks.
+If you don’t have a friend you feel comfortable sharing your goals and process with, consider joining a writing group or meetup, or taking a class.

 Ask yourself if you really want to do it.

 When I have an intention on my to-do list for several weeks but repeatedly avoid accomplishing it, I give myself permission to remove it from the list for a little while (this, of course, does not apply to required projects).
 After a week or two, I revisit the intention: do I still want to write that short story?
 Am I still so sure I want to put together a collection of lyric essays?
 If the answer is a resounding yes, I bring it back into circulation.
 If the answer is no, then I allow myself to let it go.
 Trust that if a project is meant to be it will come to fruition.
 Don’t force it.
 Remember, this writing thing may not be easy, but it’s supposed to be FUN.